 According to the publication, The Military Balance, by 2015 at last 4 IL-80 were in service with the Russian Federation.
 In all there were four such aircraft - registration numbers of the USSR-86146, USSR-86147, 86148, and the USSR-86149.
 All aircraft were in operation in a separate aviation squadron management and retransmission of the 8th Air Division Task, 1997 transferred to the third formed an aviation squadron, stationed at the airfield Chkalovsky outside Moscow.

 On 01 December 2015 "United Instrument Corporation" (UIC, a state corporation of Rostec, announced the creation of the air command post of the second generation of strategic management based on the Il-80.
 The aircraft would be delivered by the Defense Ministry before the end of 2015.

 Deputy General Director Sergey Skokov of UIC said that a new generation of Russian airborne command post has high survivability, functionality, reliability, improved weight and size and lower power consumption.
 Technical specifications of the permit to manage the land forces, navy, air and space forces, as well as the Strategic Missile Forces.
 The goal is the organization of communication networks in a totally unsuitable conditions where the ground infrastructure is non-existent or completely destroyed.

-Previously, the general director of RPC "Polyot" (included in the defense industry) Alexander Komyakov said that currently under development was a strategic point of air management of the third generation, but the timing and characteristics of the aircraft was too early.
+Previously, the general director of RPC "Polyot" (included in the defense industry) Alexander Komyakov said that currently under development was a strategic point of air management of the third generation, but was too early to specify the timing and characteristics of the aircraft.